Get two new free healthy recipes each week. Sign Up

 • 2 tsp pure vanilla extract

-• 1 tsp white or cider vinegar
+• 1 tsp white vinegar or apple cider vinegar

 • 1/4 cup unsweetened cocoa powder